Q: Is this really something that I can do on my own, especially if I don’t speak Italian?

 There are a lot of linguists that reside in Italy and you can easily hire one of them at a reasonable rate to accompany you to your appointments.
 You can find English-speaking Italians by contacting the English department at a nearby high school, college, or language school, and ask them for a suggestion as to how you can hire an interpreter.
 YouTube and the Internet in general are excellent ways to find information on how to fill out the Italian forms that are required as a part of this process.
 Since there are so many people looking to avoid applying at the consulate and flying to Italy to present their application, you can find a company or an individual service provider to either guide you through the process or connect you to their network in Italy and help you expedite the entire process.

-The more you do on your own, the less money you will need to spend, but there are excellent service providers out there that can offer you a turn-key in Italy citizenship application service — some even with a guaranteed processing time of two weeks or less.
+The more you do on your own, the less money you will need to spend, but there are excellent service providers out there that can offer you a turn-key service, but beware of those that guarantee processing times of less than 90 days.
+No provider can determine how long processing will take, even with a preexisting relationship with a comune be ause there are factors outside of the comunes’ control that can greatly impact processing times.
 Of course, the Italian-US Dual Citizenship Facebook group is an excellent resource for any Italian citizenship DIYer.

 Q: What are some of the benefits of applying directly in Italy versus a consulate?